python-bonobo/bonobo/docs/guide/introduction.rst

 |bonobo| is not:

-* A data science, or statistical analysis tool, which need to treat the dataset as a whole and not as a collection of independant rows.
+* A data science, or statistical analysis tool, which need to treat the dataset as a whole and not as a collection of independent rows.
 If this is your need, you probably want to look at `pandas <https://pandas.pydata.org/>`_.

-* A workflow or scheduling solution for independant data-engineering tasks.
-If you're looking to manage your sets of data processing tasks as a whole, you probably want to look at `airflow <https://airflow.incubator.apache.org/>`_.
+* A workflow or scheduling solution for independent data-engineering tasks.
+If you're looking to manage your sets of data processing tasks as a whole, you probably want to look at `Airflow <https://airflow.incubator.apache.org/>`_.
   Although there is no |bonobo| extension yet that handles that, it does make sense to integrate |bonobo| jobs in an airflow (or other similar tool) workflow.

-* A big data solution, `as defined by wikipedia <https://en.wikipedia.org/wiki/Big_data>`_.
+* A big data solution, `as defined by Wikipedia <https://en.wikipedia.org/wiki/Big_data>`_.
 We're aiming at "small scale" data processing, which can be still quite huge for humans, but not for computers.
-If you don't know whether or not this is sufficient for your needs, it probably means you're not in the "big data" land.
+If you don't know whether or not this is sufficient for your needs, it probably means you're not in "big data" land.

 .. include:: _next.rst